JaytheSpazz/PipeHow/content/new-plastermodule.md

 }
 ```

-I realize that some tests are not true Unit tests since they call the functions without mocking external sources, for example Get-Random, but that's not the focus of this post so I will leave that for another day.
+I realize that some tests are not true unit tests since they call the functions without mocking external sources, for example Get-Random, but that's not the focus of this post so I will leave that for another day.
 The gist of it is that I make sure to test the different scenarios of each function such as true or false, or if it throws or not depending on the values provided through the parameters.
-I also do some simple mocking in the test for ```New-MoneyTransaction``` to show how you can test the module's private functions.
+I also do some simple mocking in the test for `New-MoneyTransaction` to show how you can test the module's private functions.

 ### Classes
 Classes is another folder that you can utilize, but nothing we will touch on in the scope of this demo.
 The purpose of the folder is to contain declarations of [PowerShell Classes](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_classes), but since we're not using any classes we'll move on.